- University of Cincinnati College of Law, J.D., 1980

 - Represented lender in connection with the $85 million prepetition and DIP revolver facilities in the 2019 chapter 11 cases of Jack Cooper Ventures, Inc. and affiliates in the Northern District of Georgia.

 - Represented lender in connection with the $174 million prepetition senior secured revolving credit facility and as cash management bank in the 2017 chapter 11 cases of GST AutoLeather, Inc. and affiliates in Delaware.

 - Represented lender in a 2017 out-of-court restructuring of a $200 million senior secured credit facility with a third party debt collector.

-- Represented financial institution derivatives counterparty in connection with the 2017 chapter 11 cases of Appvion, Inc. and affiliates in Delaware.
+- Represented prepetition and DIP lender and financial institution derivatives counterparty in connection with the 2017 chapter 11 cases of Appvion, Inc. and affiliates in Delaware.

 - Represented cash management bank in connection with the 2017 chapter 11 cases of Cumulus Media Inc. and affiliates in the Southern District of New York.

 - Representation in 2012-2019 of senior secured lenders and mezzanine lenders in structuring and documenting intercreditor relationships in financing transactions involving several hundred million dollars.